mleczek/xml/readme.md

 }
 ```

-As you can see above if you define value equal `full_name` then `XmlConverter` will look for `full_name` property in the object.
-You can also define more elements, self-closing elements and constant values:
+As you can see above if you define value equal `full_name` then **`XmlConverter` will look for `full_name` property in the object**.
+In case `full_name` property return the instance of an object implementing `Xmlable` interface then it will be converted to XML string.

+You can also define more elements, self-closing elements and **constant values**:

 ```php
 public function xml()